Zoster (shingles) vaccines (Shingrix® [RZV] and Zostavax® [ZVL]) – frequently asked questions

 What is the scientific evidence behind the Australian Immunisation Handbook and Australian Technical Advisory Group on Immunisation (ATAGI) recommendations for Shingrix®?

-The ATAGI recommendations included in the Australian Immunisation Handbook were made following a thorough review of global evidence and Australian shingles data by a group of immunisation experts guided by the Grading of Recommendations, Assessment, Development and Evaluation (GRADE) methodology.
+NCIRS supported this work through use of the Grading of Recommendations, Assessment, Development and Evaluation (GRADE) methodology.
 The GRADE assessments for Shingrix® are available here

 What should be done if Dose 2 of Shingrix® was administered less than 2 months after Dose 1 (in a person with no immunocompromise)?